After Supreme Court ruling, can EPA still tackle climate change?

 There has also been a shift in attitude about climate change in general.
 Fewer people deny that climate change exists, according to nationwide surveys.
 And increasingly, the political debate over climate action has to do with the “how” – whether to depend on new technology such as carbon capture, and how fast to phase out fossil fuels.

-Furthermore, Thursday’s ruling – on its face, at least – still leaves EPA and other agencies with regulatory tools to choose from, experts say.
+Furthermore, Thursday’s ruling – on its face, at least – still leaves the EPA and other agencies with regulatory tools to choose from, experts say.

-The court did not dispute that greenhouse gasses were a pollutant, nor did it say that climate change was an issue that only Congress could address, for example.
+The court did not dispute that greenhouse gases were a pollutant, nor did it say that climate change was an issue that only Congress could address, for example.

 In the U.S., the transportation sector is the leading greenhouse gas emitter (accounting for 27% of emissions in 2020, just ahead of the electricity and industrial sectors).
-Nothing in the ruling would impact the EPA’s ability to regulate tailpipe emissions – or the US Department of Transportation’s fuel economy standards, which also serve to limit the amount of fossil fuel burned on US roads.
+Nothing in the ruling would impact the EPA’s ability to regulate tailpipe emissions – or the U.S. Department of Transportation’s fuel economy standards, which also serve to limit the amount of fossil fuel burned on U.S. roads.

 “There are a lot of alternatives that are still on the table,” says Steven Cohen, a professor at Columbia University and former executive director of the school’s Earth Institute.